HanWenfang/syncless/README.txt

 Features
 ~~~~~~~~
 * handling multiple TCP connections concurrently in a single Python process,
-  using cooperative multitasking provided by Stackless Python (without
+  using cooperative multitasking based on coroutines, as provided by
-  the need for callbacks, threads, subprocesses or locking)
+  Stackless Python or greenlet (without the need for callbacks, threads,
-* non-intruisive I/O multiplexing, easy to integrate with existing code
-  because locking is not needed and it's monkey-patchable
+  subprocesses or locking)
+* non-blocking DNS resolver using evdns
 * monkey-patchable, almost faithful non-blocking reimplementation of
   socket.socket, socket.gethostbyname (etc.), ssl.SSLSocket, time.sleep
   and select.select
+* compatible timeout handling on individual socket operations
+* I/O event detection with libevent1, libevent2 or libev (fastest) and
+  provides a slow fallback if none of these are available
+* easy to convert existing single-threaded, multi-threaded or multiprocess
+  code to Syncless coroutines (because coroutines work like lightweight
+  threads, Syncless exposes a compatible, monkey-patchable interface for
+  sockets, pipes and buffered I/O, and locking is not needed)
 * non-blocking support added by monkey-patching to built-in urllib, urllib2,
   smtplib, ftplib, imaplib, poplib, asyncore, popen2, subprocess etc. modules
 * special monkey-patching for pure Python MySQL client libraries
   mysql.connector and pymysql
 * special monkey-patching for C (Cython) MySQL client library geventmysql
-* compatible timeout handling on individual socket operations
-* I/O event detection using libev, which can use Linux epoll(7) or BSD
+* I/O event detection using the fastest methods (epoll(7) on Linux, kqueue
-  kqueue (if available)
+  on BSD etc.) with libev
 * built-in (non-blocking) WSGI server, but can use CherryPy's WSGI server as
   well in non-blocking mode
-* non-blocking DNS resolver using evdns
-* non-blocking stdin/stdout support (can be useful for implementing an
+* non-blocking stdin/stdout support
-  interactive server console)
 * built-in WSGI server capable of running not only WSGI applications, but
   BaseHTTPRequestHandler + BaseHTTPServer applications, CherryPy
   applications, web.py applications, and Google webapp applications (not